 The table provided above demonstrates the distribution of schools categorized as Consistent, Attrition, and Replacement within both the treatment and control groups.
 The first row has frequencies; second row has row percentages and third row has column percentages.
-There are 97 unique schools in the master dataset, out of which 11 schools dropped after baseline and 44 schools were added as replacements.
-Six treatment schools were added in the endline assessment to replace an equivalent number that were dropped.
+There are 97 unique schools in the master dataset, out of which 11 schools dropped after baseline and 44 schools were added as replacements at the endline stage.
+Out of 44 replacement schools, six schools were added to replace that the schools that were dropped after baseline.
 However, the number of replacement control schools is much higher due to two reasons.
 Firstly, when a treatment school dropped after baseline then nearby control school(s) were also introduced as replacements in addition to a treatment school.
-Secondly, certain school names in the endline datasets were ambiguous and could not be corrected.
-These schools were consequently renamed as unknown and added to the control group.
+Secondly, ambiguous school names in the endline datasets which could not be corrected were consequently renamed as unknown and added to the control group.
 Both of these decisions were taken by Taleemabad.

 Furthermore, three schools were initially enrolled in the Taleemabad program at baseline but withdrew from the program but agreed to undergo the endline assessment.
 Hence, their treatment status changed from treatment in baseline to control in endline.
 Specifically, these schools have been regarded as control schools in both baseline and endline.